 The Board believes that the number of shares currently remaining available for issuance under the ESPP (85,390 shares) is not sufficient for future granting needs.
 In addition, the ESPP is currently set to expire by its terms in December 2016.
 We believe that continuing to offer eligible employees an opportunity to purchase shares of our common stock under the ESPP enables us to attract and retain key personnel, and helps to align employee and shareholder interests by encouraging employee stock ownership.
 Accordingly, our Board of Directors has adopted, and is seeking shareholder approval of, an amendment to the ESPP that would increase the aggregate number of shares of our common stock reserved and available for issuance under the ESPP by 400,000 shares, and would extend the end date of the term of the ESPP from December 31, 2016 to June 30, 2025.
-If the proposed amendment to the ESPP will terminate on December 31, 2016.
+If the proposed amendment to the ESPP is not approved by shareholders, it is likely that all currently remaining shares available for issuance under the ESPP will be purchased and the ESPP will terminate on December 31, 2016.